meronrudy/Boxing/README.md

 # Impact Force
 Impact force is a force that delivers a shock or high impact in a relatively short period of time.
 It occurs when two entities collide.
 This collision is the result of one object falling onto, or slamming into, another object.
 This collision delivers a shock as energy that is transferred to the impacted entity(s).
 If you have a large acceleration or impact force; this energy is what causes damage to people who receive blows to the head; in the form of concussion.

 Because of how impact force is related to acceleration we are using them interchangeably.
 Essentially we are doing a bit of a ‘conversion’ of the values of the acceleration measured by the accelerometer.
-Converting that into a g-force as that is the measurement most commonly used when researching dangerous valuers of impact for the human body.
+Converting that into a g-force as that is the measurement most commonly used when researching dangerous values of impact for the human body.

 # Program